nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.
   * Use case ends.

 * 3a.
-The given github username is not present.
+The given GitHub username is not present.
   * 3a1.
 CohortConnect shows an error message.
   * Use case resumes at step 3.

 * 3b.
-Multiple matching github usernames.
+Multiple matching GitHub usernames.
   * 3b1.
 CohortConnect shows an error message.
   * 3b2.
-Displays list of users with github usernames containing the keyword.
+Displays list of users with GitHub usernames containing the keyword.
   * Use case resumes at step 3.

-**Use Case 15: Show a person's details using Telegram Id**
+**Use Case 15: Show a person's details using Telegram Username**

 MSS

 1. User requests to list persons.
 2. CohortConnect shows a list of persons.
-3. User requests to show details of a specific person in the list using Telegram Id.
+3. User requests to show details of a specific person in the list using Telegram Username.
 4. CohortConnect shows the person's details in the detail pane.

     Use case ends.